marionbarker/loopdocs/docs/browser/other-apps.md

 Make sure you are in the organization for *GitHub*:

-* Click on your icon at upper right of *GitHub* browser
+* Click on your icon at the upper right of *GitHub* browser
 * Select `Your Organizations`
 * In the new screen, select `my-name-org`
 * Make sure the URL is `github.com/my-name-org`
 * Click on Settings (it is optional to fill in the information shown under general)
-* In the left pane, scroll down to find `Secrets and variables` and click on the dropdown symbol and choose `Actions`
+* In the left pane, scroll down to find `Secrets and variables`, click on the dropdown symbol, and choose `Actions`
 * Your screen should look like the graphic below

 ![add secrets at organization level](img/add-secrets-org.png)

 * At this point, tap on `New organization secret`
     * Refer the instructions at this link, [Enter the <code>Secrets</code>](prepare-fork.md#enter-the-secrets), for adding <code>Secrets</code>
-    * Those instructions show the graphics for a personal `repository` and indicate the button will says `New repository secret` - your screen will show `New organization secret`
+    * Those instructions show the graphics for a personal `repository` and indicate the button will say `New repository secret` - your screen will show `New organization secret`
     * Continue until all six <code>Secrets</code> are entered for your organization account `my-name-org`
 * Once the organization <code>Secrets</code> are entered, they are used by every repository you fork with this organization as the owner